Replacement Algorithms

 Return Value

-The std::ranges::replace() returns an iterator pointing to where the sentinel of our range was found.
+The std::ranges::replace() function returns an iterator pointing to where the sentinel of our range was found.
 In the examples in this section, this is equivalent to Source.end().
 However, when using ranges that are terminated by more dynamic sentinels, this return value is more useful.

 Below, we use this return value for some follow-up operations: